 The Board finds based on a preponderance of the credible evidence that the employer has not met its burden of demonstrating that the claimant's actions rose to the level of gross misconduct within the meaning of \S 8-1002.
-The employer has also not met its burden of showing that the claimant's discharge was for misconduct within the meaning of \S 8-1003.
+The Board finds, however, that the employer has met its burden of demonstrating that the claimant's actions rose to the level of misconduct within the meaning of \S 8-1003.
 The decision shall be reversed for the reasons stated herein.